OnionIoT/documentation/docs/bootloader/flashing-firmware-over-serial.md

 Save the chosen image in an easy-to-find folder and **note its exact filename**.

----

-## Step&nbsp;4: Activate the Bootloader Command Line
+## Step 4: Activate the Bootloader Command Line

 Power-cycle the Omega2 while watching the serial console and press the reset button (GPIO 38) to interrupt autoboot.